"A little mental decline is inevitable with aging, but there are lots of things you can do about it."

 - 16:33: Wrap-Up

-It is certainly true that our brain function gets slower and there is a certain amount of mental decline as we age.
-This is a pattern that has been seen in both humans and animals for thousands of years.
-There are, however, some things you can do to improve mental function and slow that process down.
+It is certainly true that our brain function gets slower and there is a certain amount of mental decline that occurs as we age.
+This is a pattern that has been observed in both humans and animals for thousands of years.
+There are, however, some things you can do to improve cognitive function and slow that process down.

 Age Associated Memory Impairment